apache/incubator-heron/site/docs/concepts/architecture.md

 * **Compatibility** &mdash; Heron is fully API and data model compatible with [Apache Storm](#relationship-with-apache-storm), making it easy for developers to transition between systems.
-* **Backpressure** &mdash; In a distributed system like Heron, there are no guarantees that all system components will execute at the same speed.
-Heron has built-in backpressure mechanisms to ensure that topologies can self-adjust in case components lag.
+* **Back pressure** &mdash; In a distributed system like Heron, there are no guarantees that all system components will execute at the same speed.
+Heron has built-in [back pressure mechanisms](#stream-manager) to ensure that topologies can self-adjust in case components lag.
 * **Performance** &mdash; Many of Heron's design choices have enabled Heron to achieve higher throughput and lower latency than Storm while also offering enhanced configurability to fine-tune potential latency/throughput trade-offs.